cara-tm/txp-fb-instant-articles-page/README.md

 # txp-fb-instant-articles-page
-A simple one page layout for Facebook's Instant Articles integration into Textpattern CMS
+A simple one page RSS layout for Facebook's Instant Articles integration into Textpattern CMS
 ##Prerequisites
 (coming soon)
 ##Page layout